zsoltbalogh/liferay-docs/discover/deployment/articles-dxp/01-installing-liferay/04-installing-liferay-on-tomcat.markdown

     This allows Catalina to access the JARs that you copied to `$TOMCAT_HOME/lib/ext`.

+4. Copy the
-4. If you're working with a bundle, copy the `$TOMCAT_HOME/conf/catalina.policy` file from your bundle to your server.
-If not, just replace the contents of the `$TOMCAT_HOME/conf/catalina.policy` file with this:
+   `$TOMCAT_HOME/conf/catalina.policy` file from your bundle to your server.
+You can replace the contents of the original `$TOMCAT_HOME/conf/catalina.policy` file if you want with this:

         grant {
             permission java.security.AllPermission;